-Although you don't have to be a trial lawyer, knowing how human rights litigation works is a huge help in managing family status discrimination liability risks.
-The starting point is that employees have the burden of proof.
-Once the employee lays out the evidence, the employer typically asks the court to dismiss the case without a trial.
-To survive the motion to dismiss, the court must determine that the employee has made out what's called a "prima facie" (pronounced "PRIME a FAY see", Latin for "first view") case.
+Although you don't have to be a trial lawyer, there are some basic legal concepts that HR directors need to understand to get a grasp of how the family status discrimination rules work.
+The first is how complaints are adjudicated, i.e., ruled on by courts, tribunals and arbitrators (which we'll refer to collectively as "courts").
+Employees have the burden of proof in most discrimination cases.
+Once the employee presents the complaint laying out the evidence, the employer typically asks the court to dismiss the case without a trial.
+To survive the motion to dismiss, the court must determine that the employee has made out what's called a "prima facie" case (pronounced "PRIME a FAY see", Latin for "first view").

-This is the moment of truth.
+This is the moment of truth in any case.
 If the court finds no prima facie case, it will dismiss the complaint right then and there; but if it comes to the opposite conclusion, the case goes to trial.
-That shifts the balance of negotiating power to the employer who now must face the risk of trial.
+At that point, the balance of power shifts to the employee.
+The employer now faces a tough decision: Pay the employee to settle the case or go to trial and risk an even bigger judgment.